Frequently Asked Questions

 Do hernias need to be treated urgently?

 Not necessarily.
-The risk of developing complications such as bowel blockage and strangulation depend on the size of the hernia and the ease with which the hernia can be reduced back into the tummy.
+The risk of developing complications such as bowel blockage and strangulation depend on the type of hernia, size of the hernia and the ease with which the hernia can be reduced back into the tummy.

 Do I need surgery?